brentvollebregt/monopoly-money/README.md

 The base of this application is completed, there are just a few more cosmetic goals I'm aiming for:

 - Put connection dot in settings table
-- BUG: Server dies when deleting a player
 - In history on player rename, show actioner
 - Number pad entry into game (restrict to 6 numbers)
 - Show times in history